-Simple ways to make every dollar count
+There are dozens of simple ways to make every dollar count.

 Every week, my front-yard flower beds are bombarded with rolled-up newspapers I never read.
 About a year ago, I decided to pay for a subscription, believing it would keep me at the forefront of news events.
 The truth is, I don’t rip the plastic wrapping off these newsprint missiles very often.